If you are about to purchase a generator for your camper or RV, it is good to know how to Charge an RV Battery with a Generator.

 Usually, you should wait for at least 15 minutes between unplugging your battery charger and removing them because there is still power coming out of the generator once the charging process has stopped.

-You can also switch off.
+You can also switch it off.

 Types of RV Battery Chargers